ctp-eos/ctp-eos/README.md

 ### 🚀 What is CTP-EOS™?

-**CTP-EOS™ (The CTP Energy Operating System)** or the ***CTP Extraterrestrial Operating System*** is a next-generation Linux distribution designed to integrate ontoenergetic sciences, advanced extraterrestrial research, and bleeding-edge post-quantum computing concepts.
+**CTP-EOS™ (The CTP Energy Operating System)** or the ***CTP Extraterrestrial Operating System*** is a next-generation Linux distribution designed to integrate CTP Ontoenergetic Sciences (CTPOS), advanced extraterrestrial research, and bleeding-edge post-quantum computing concepts.
 It is the first operating system built on the principles of **CTP Energy Science**—a radical framework exploring consciousness, non-locality, and intelligent design within energetic systems.

 CTP-EOS™ is more than software.
 It is a personal transformational platform—**a bridge between conventional computation and CTP Mind activation** *(for one's mind)*.
 Whether you're a designer, developer, investor, or CTPSci scientist, student, aspirant, or practitioner—**CTP-EOS™ is your entry point into the future of human evolution.**